Ignas-24/EngineerClicker/README.md

     1. `npm ci` (ensure the correct packages are installed)
     2. `npm run format` to run Prettier (or use the Prettier command `npx prettier . --write`)

-* Custom rules should be defined in /CustomRules in their own .js file and added to both index.js and eslint.config.js
+* Custom rules should be defined in /CustomRules in their own .js file and added to both index.js and eslint.config.js'

+* Automated testing with Playwright
+    * `npm ci` (ensure the correct packages are installed)
+    * `npm run dev` (ensure the game is running)
+    * `npx playwright test` to run the tests

+    * Other useful commands:
+        * `npx playwright show-report` to get a html report of the tests ran
+        * `npx playwright test --ui` to open the playwright ui for easier debugging